Bayesian inference of in-medium baryon-baryon scattering cross sections from HADES proton flow data: Bayesian inference of the posterior PDFs of X and K

 In our MCMC sampling of posterior PDFs we use the Metropolis-Hastings algorithm.
 The running averages of model parameters are normally used to check if and when the MCMC has reached equilibrium.
 Shown in Fig. \ref{steps} are the running averages of X (left) and K (right) parameters as functions of the number of accepted MCMC steps after 200,000 initial steps in 5 independent MCMC chains.
 It is seen that it took about an additional $10^5$ steps for each chain to reach equilibrium.
 It is also interesting to note that while the 5 independent chains started at very different initial state (X and K values), they all reach the same equilibrium state as they should.
 Moreover, the initial fluctuations of X and K are anti-correlated as one expects.
 Technically, we notice that the number of steps necessary for the MCMC to reach equilibrium strongly depend on the prior ranges we use for X and K. Starting from narrow ranges if our prior knowledge permits it, the chains will reach equilibrium stages much faster.
 For the purposes of this work, we use the broad prior ranges for X and K given earlier.

 Shown in Fig. \ref{pdfs} are the posterior PDFs of X (left) and K (right) as well as their correlation (middle) using 50 million steps from combining the 5 independent chains after throwing away the first 1 million steps from each chain.
 For comparisons, the prior PDFs are also shown.

-Clearly, the HADES data prefer an enhanced in-medium cross section with a mean $X=1.32^{+0.28}_{-0.40}$ and a stiff EOS with $K=346^{+29}_{-31}$ MeV, respectively, at 68\% confidence level.
-They are anti-correlated as shown in the middle panel.
+It is seen that the most probable value (MPV) of X and K are 1.1 and 375 MeV, respectively.
+Moreover, the PDFs of both X and K are asymmetric and they are anti-correlated as shown in the middle panel.
+Most interestingly, MPV (X)=1.1 and the highly asymmetric posterior PDF of X is preferentially in the region of $X\ge 1$.
+Together they clearly provide circumstantial evidence for an enhanced in-medium baryon-baryon cross section.
+Since the posterior PDFs of both X and K are asymmetric, following the procedure given in Ref. \cite{Turkkan14} we calculate the highest posterior density (HPD) interval at 68\% confidence level according to

+where $p_{i\mathrm{L}}$ ($p_{i\mathrm{U}}$) is the lower (upper) limit of the corresponding HPD interval of the parameter $p_i$ (X or K).
+We found that the 68\% confidence HPD intervals for X and K are $0.92\sim1.60$ and $315\sim 375$ MeV, respectively.
+Since the posterior PDFs of both X and K are highly asymmetric, it is also useful to know that their mean values are 1.32 and 346 MeV, respectively.
+Since the MPVs are shown visually in their posterior PDFs, we find it is more informative to present the HPD intervals at 68\% confidence levels with respect to the mean values of X and K. Thus, the HADES data clearly prefers an enhanced in-medium cross section with a mean $X=1.32^{+0.28}_{-0.40}$ and a stiff EOS with $K=346^{+29}_{-31}$ MeV, respectively, at 68\% confidence level.